- To conserve and protect all species of marine turtles, both in the water and on the beach;

 Karen Beasley Sea Turtle Rescue & Rehabilitation Center History

-The Topsail Turtle Project was organized by Karen Beasley, as she saw the need to preserve and protect the Sea Turtle nests, nesting females and hatchlings on the 26 miles of coastline on Topsail Island.
-After Karen’s early death, the torch was passed on to her mother, Jean Beasley, today the Executive Director of both the nesting program and the rehabilitation center.
+KBSTRRC began with the Topsail Turtle Project, which was organized by Karen Beasley in order to preserve and protect sea turtle nests, nesting females, and hatchlings on the 26 miles of coastline on Topsail Island.
+After Karen’s early death, the torch was passed on to her mother, Jean Beasley, the first Executive Director of both the nesting program and the rehabilitation center.
 Jean continues to serve as Board Member Emerita.

-After breaking ground in May 2010, the new Sea Turtle Center facility in Surf City, NC opened its doors on November 7th, 2013.
-After years of working in a crowded, cramped 900 square-foot space, caring for up to 40 turtles, the center moved into its new 13,000+ square-foot building.
+After breaking ground in May 2010, the new Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Surf City, NC opened its doors on November 7, 2013.
+After years of working in a crowded, cramped 900 square-foot space, caring for up to 40 turtles, the Center moved into its new 13,000+ square-foot building.

 HOW WE DID IT THE FIRST TIME (1997 – 2013)

-In 1996 a small group of dedicated volunteers with the Topsail Turtle Project stood on an empty lot in Topsail Beach.
+In 1996, a small group of dedicated volunteers with the Topsail Turtle Project stood on an empty lot in Topsail Beach.
 The group shared a dream….
 They had the opportunity to care for an injured sea turtle who came to be called Lucky.
-Lucky was the sea turtle who pointed the way to the need for a place in North Carolina for sick and injured sea turtles, who required long term rehabilitation.
+Lucky was a sea turtle who required long term rehabilitation and thus demonstrated the need for a place in North Carolina for sick and injured sea turtles.
 Lucky was cared for with lots of TLC and was able to be returned to the wild.
-The question was where would other sick and injured sea turtles in need of medical attention go for treatment and care.
-Thus the dream of a place on Topsail Island to provide that kind of sanctuary for sea turtles in need was born.
+The question was, where would other sick and injured sea turtles in need of medical attention go for treatment and care?
+Thus, the dream of a place on Topsail Island to provide that kind of sanctuary for sea turtles in need was born.

-Three North Carolina sea turtles who had spent the winter at Sea World of Florida were due to arrive back in North Carolina in mid-june.
+Three North Carolina sea turtles who had spent the winter at Sea World of Florida were due to arrive back in North Carolina in mid-June.
 They would need a place to go for care and treatment.
 Could the group handle it?
-With a resounding “Yes!” plans accelerated and by June 19th an outdoor rehabilitation area was ready to receive Karen, Corey and the well known local favorite, Huffy.
+With a resounding “Yes!” plans accelerated, and by June 19, 1997 an outdoor rehabilitation area was ready to receive Karen, Corey, and the well known local favorite, Huffy.

-We moved into our new 900 sq. ft. facility in October 1997, where air and water temperatures are kept sea turtle warm.
+We moved into our new 900 square foot facility in October 1997, where air and water temperatures are kept sea turtle warm.

-Thanks to all those who have supported the building effort, and to those who continue to support the operating costs; and to the dedicated people who have worked so hard supplying and staffing the center.
+Thanks to all those who have supported the building effort; to those who continue to support the operating costs; and to the dedicated people who have worked so hard supplying and staffing the center.
 The dream has become a reality.